 The Environmental Studies major provides graduates with the necessary skills to contribute to society and effectively work on challenging problems that face humanity.
 Students acquire knowledge in environmental economics, environmental health, sustainability, renewable resources, and environmental management.
 In addition, they have an in-depth understanding of the human-environment interconnection, knowledge of international and domestic environmental issues, and are well-versed in environmental policies and how these policies are set and changed.

-Students in the Environmental Policy and Application acquire a background in the social and management aspects of environmental problems.
+Students in the Environmental Policy and Application concentration acquire a background in the social and management aspects of environmental problems.

 The minimum total course units for graduation in this major is 35.
 Double majors may entail more course units.

-For students who have a second major in a Natural Science.
+This concentration is for students who have a second major in a Natural Science.

 For information about the General Education requirements, please visit the College of Arts & Sciences Curriculum page.

 |Foundational Approaches + Sectors1 + Free Electives||20|

 |Global Climate Change|